ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

    {:tip}

    ![](images/solution24-github-traffic-analytics/ManageIdentityProviders.png)
 4. In the menu on the left, click on **Users**.
 It opens the list of users in the Cloud Directory.
 Click on the **Add User** button to add yourself as the first user.
-We are now done configuring the {{site.data.keyword.appid_short}} service.
+You are now done configuring the {{site.data.keyword.appid_short}} service.
-5. Later on, we are collecting traffic statistics for Github repositories.
+5. Later on, you collect traffic statistics for GitHub repositories.
 This can be done for repositories for which you have **push** privileges.
-In order to access your Github account from the program code, we need a **Github access token**.
+In order to access your GitHub account from the program code, you need a **GitHub access token**.
 In the browser, visit [Github.com](https://github.com/settings/tokens) and go to **Settings -> Developer settings -> Personal access tokens**.
 Click on the button **Generate new token**.
 Enter **GHStats Tutorial** for the **Token description**.
 Thereafter, enable **public_repo** under the **repo** category and **read:org** under **admin:org**.
 Now, at the bottom of that page, click on **Generate token**.
 The new access token is displayed on the next page.
 You will need it during the following application setup.
    ![](images/solution24-github-traffic-analytics/GithubAccessToken.png)

 ## Configure and test Python app
-After the preparation, we configure and test the app.
+After the preparation, you configure and test the app.
 The app is written in Python using the popular [Flask](http://flask.pocoo.org/) microframework.
 Using the application, repositories can be added to and removed from statistics collection.
 The traffic data can be accessed in a tabular view.

 1. In a browser, open the URI of the deployed app.
 You should see a welcome page.
    ![](images/solution24-github-traffic-analytics/WelcomeScreen.png)

 2. In the browser, add `/admin/initialize-app` to the URI and access the page.
 It is used to initialize the application and its data.
 Click on the button **Start initialization**.
 This will take you to a password-protected configuration page.
 The email address you log in with is taken as identification for the system administrator.
 Use the email address and password that you configured earlier.

-3. In the configuration page, enter a name (it is used for greetings), your Github user name and the access token that you generated before.
+3. In the configuration page, enter a name (it is used for greetings), your GitHub user name and the access token that you generated before.
 Click on **Initialize**.
 This creates the database tables and inserts some configuration values.
 Finally, it creates database records for the system administrator and a tenant.
    ![](images/solution24-github-traffic-analytics/InitializeApp.png)

 4. Once done, you are taken to the list of managed repositories.
-You can now add repositories by providing the name of the Github account or organization and the name of the repository.
+You can now add repositories by providing the name of the GitHub account or organization and the name of the repository.
 After entering the data, click on **Add repository**.
 The repository, along with a newly assigned identifier, should appear in the table.
 You can remove repositories from the system by entering their ID and clicking **Delete repository**.
 ![](images/solution24-github-traffic-analytics/RepositoryList.png)

 ## Deploy Cloud Function and Trigger
-With the management app in place, we now deploy an action, a trigger and a rule to connect the two in for {{site.data.keyword.openwhisk_short}}.
-These objects are used to automatically collect the Github traffic data on the specified schedule.
+With the management app in place, deploy an action, a trigger and a rule to connect the two in for {{site.data.keyword.openwhisk_short}}.
+These objects are used to automatically collect the GitHub traffic data on the specified schedule.
 The action connects to the database, iterates over all tenants and their repositories and obtains the view and cloning data for each repository.
 Those statistics are merged into the database.

 1. Change into the **functions** directory.
    ```bash